KXMD-TV

-KXMD-TV (channel 11) is a television station in Williston, North Dakota, United States, affiliated with CBS.
-Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
+KXMD-TV (channel 11) is a television station in Williston, North Dakota, United States, airing programming from The CW.
 Owned by Nexstar Media Group, KXMD-TV maintains a news bureau and advertising sales office at the intersection of 13th Avenue West and 18th Street West (near US 2/85) in Williston, and its transmitter is located west of the city near the North Dakota–Montana border.

-KXMD is part of the KX Television regional network of CBS affiliates in central and western North Dakota, originating from flagship station KXMB-TV (channel 12) in Bismarck.
-The KX network relays CBS network and other programming across central and western North Dakota, as well as bordering counties in Montana and South Dakota.
+KXMD is part of the KX Television regional network of CW stations in central and western North Dakota, originating from flagship station KXMB-TV (channel 12) in Bismarck.
+The KX network relays CW network and other programming across central and western North Dakota, as well as bordering counties in Montana and South Dakota.
 Master control and some internal operations of KXMD are based at KXMB's facilities on North 15th Street in Bismarck.
 The four stations are counted as a single unit for ratings purposes.

 KXMD operates as a semi-satellite of KXMC-TV (channel 13) in Minot.
-KXMC is itself a semi-satellite of KXMB-TV in Bismarck, which also has semi-satellite KXMA-DT2 (channel 2.2) in Dickinson.
+KXMC is itself a semi-satellite of KXMB-TV in Bismarck, which also has semi-satellite KXMA-TV (channel 2) in Dickinson.
 KXMD identifies itself as a station in its own right, but clears all network and syndicated programming as provided through KXMC.
 However, KXMD airs separate local commercial inserts and legal identifications.
 The Montana viewing portion of KXMD's coverage area is within the Mountain Time Zone, and the station's prime time schedule starts at 6 p.m. rather than the usual 7 p.m. for the time zone.

-The over-the-air signal of KXMD reaches portions of the Canadian province of Saskatchewan.
-Most of the Montana portion of KXMD's viewing area also formerly received CBS from KXGN-TV in Glendive via a network of translators and cable television.